New Mexico pushes forward with emergency voting reforms

 Absentee ballots accounted for 63% of votes in the statewide primary, up from 7% in the 2016 primary, as overall participation also spiked.

-The ballot tracing initiative is among a long list of emergency reforms adopted in late-June by the Legislature and Democratic Gov. Michelle Lujan Grisham in response to the COVID-19 pandemic and related problems in the state’s June 2 primary.
+The ballot tracing initiative is among a long list of emergency reforms adopted in late June by the Legislature and Democratic Gov. Michelle Lujan Grisham in response to the COVID-19 pandemic and related problems in the state’s June 2 primary.

 New Mexico is adding new voter identification measures to the absentee balloting process and encouraging counties to distribute applications 50 days before the general election.

-For the first time, absentee ballots that can be turned in by hand or mail must be signed on the outer envelope and labeled with the last four digits of the voter’s social security number.
+For the first time, absentee ballots that can be turned in by hand or mail must be signed on the outer envelope and labeled with the last four digits of the voter’s Social Security number.
 Election officials will reject applications for absentee ballots received after Oct.
-20 as a precaution against unrealistic expectations for mail delivery that might disenfranchise voters.
+20, with exceptions for overseas voters, as a precaution against unrealistic expectations for mail delivery that might disenfranchise voters.

+“That is just a reality that the post office at that particular time couldn’t guarantee delivery of a ballot — and then the person to return that ballot within seven days,” said Dylan Lange, an attorney for the secretary of state’s office.
+“So this is an acknowledgment, kind of anticipating any post office issues that the state may face.”

 Ten counties that include most of the state’s population plan to distribute absentee applications automatically to registered voters with a recently confirmed mailing address.